IleaHeft/olduvai-optical-map-analyzer/documentation/documentation-on-Irys-analysis.md

 ### Generate custom track files based on the SV results
 #### For a single file

-Run the scrip _process-sv-beds-for-custom-track-single-sample.sh_ providing the following arguments:
+Run the script _process-sv-beds-for-custom-track-single-sample.sh_ providing the following arguments:
 1. the SV bed file
 2. the sample ID
 3. the results folder